-3. Boosting posts is the best financial decision for small businesses that want to advertise on Facebook.
+3. Boosting Facebook posts is the best financial decision for small businesses that want to try social media advertising.

 In fact, you’re paying for reach with boosted posts.
 That means that you pay for people to just see what you’ve posted.
-While it might seem like a good thing, you are probably going to end up paying for people to glance at (and then scroll past) your boosted post.
+While it might seem like a good thing, you might end up paying for people to glance at (and then scroll past) your boosted post.